 - 5. Maternity Health Insurance Policies:

 Just as Senior Citizen plans to take care of Older people so does Maternity health insurance policies ensure cover for expectant mothers (Pregnant Women) during the processes of childbirth.
 This usually includes pre and post-delivery maternity treatment, and any additional expenses.
 It usually takes care of baby delivery (either normal or cesarean section).
-Like Other kinds of Health Insurance, The maternity insurance policy providers usually have a wide range of hospital networks, including clinics and the likes that take care of ambulance expense.
+Other kinds of Health Insurance, The maternity insurance policy providers usually have a wide range of hospital networks, including clinics and the likes that take care of ambulance expenses.

 These services are under the supervision of the Maternity Benefit Act.
 The Maternity Benefit Act is a special law that applies to women who do not work in any of the establishments covered by the ESI, but who have employment in factories, mines, circuses, including plantations, shops or other such establishments that have in their employ at least 10 persons.
 Also covered in this plan are women working in an establishment covered by the ESI, but whose salary somehow exceeds the ceiling of subjection.